 Executive Summary

 This is a proposal for a grant on assisting the poor and uneducated in fighting STDs.
-A look at statistics shows that there is a sizeable amount of poor people living within the area we provide our services to, and that the poor and the uneducated are at higher risk of getting an STD than others.
-The methods we propose include handing out free condoms, helping stores in poor neighborhoods have a good supply of them, and providing education regarding STDs.
+A look at statistics shows that there is a sizeable amount of poor people living within the area PPHP provides services to, and that the poor and the uneducated are at higher risk of getting an STD than others.
+The methods proposed include handing out free condoms, helping stores in poor neighborhoods have a good supply of them, and providing education regarding STDs.
 The overall amount of money requested within is $111,000.

 Organization Information

 Planned Parenthood Hudson Peconic, Inc., founded in 1933, is a branch of Planned Parenthood.
-As a branch of Planned Parenthood, we specialize in providing reproductive health services to our designated communities.
-Planned Parenthood Hudson Peconic has ten centers, located in the Suffolk, Westchester, and Rockland counties.
-Last year alone, we gave our services to over 34,000 patients, taught 30,000 people, and answered 153,000 phone calls.
+As a branch of Planned Parenthood, PPHP specializes in providing reproductive health services to the designated communities.
+Planned Parenthood Hudson Peconic has ten centers, located in Suffolk, Westchester, and Rockland counties.
+Last year, they gave their services to over 34,000 patients, taught 30,000 people on various subjects relating to reproductive health, and answered 153,000 phone calls.

-Though Planned Parenthood as a whole receives over 500 million dollars from the federal government per year, each branch, including us, only receives a relatively small portion of this money.
-It is for this reason that we need money from grant-making institutions such as yourselves in order to perform research in various areas.
+Though Planned Parenthood as a whole receives over 500 million dollars from the federal government per year, each branch, including PPHP, only receives a relatively small portion of this money.
+It is for this reason that they need money from grant-making institutions such as yourselves in order to perform research in various areas.

 Introduction